top of page

 We are very fortunate to have great options locally.

-Not currently.
 I love teaching yoga and hope to resume teaching in the future.
 In the meantime I am happy to share resources for home practice.

 One of the wonderful aspects of home based midwifery is the inclusion of young ones.
 I am always open to having little hands assist in measuring and feeling bellies.
 It is a great pleasure witnessing siblings prepare for a little one to join the family.